-An assignment with questions to review some background molecular biology and experimental design concepts will be due during Week 1.
-This assignment will be scored 1 point for on-time completion, and 1 point for correctness.
-Instructions to submit the assignment will be posted on Canvas.
+A quiz about some background molecular biology and experimental design concepts will be due before the Friday lab of Week 1.
+Quizzes will be scored for 1 point for completion, and 1 point for correctness (85% correct gets full correctness points).
+Instructions to take and submit the quiz will be posted on Canvas.